Human Resource And Management

 Introduction

 Individual community members are frequently the first ones to suffer when emergencies occur.
-As a result of an emergency, not only human life is disrupted but there are a huge property and economic loss.
-What measures need to be taken before, during, and after a catastrophe need to be carefully evaluated keeping the possible options in mind?
-Careful monitoring and planning, along with appropriate mitigation measures are needed to counter property loss(McEntire & Smith,2007).
+As a result of an emergency, not only is human life disrupted, but there are huge property and economic losses.
+What measures need to be taken before, during, and after a catastrophe?
+Do they need to be carefully evaluated while keeping the possible options in mind?
+Careful monitoring and planning, along with appropriate mitigation measures, are needed to counter property loss(McEntire & Smith,2007).

-Calamities are public problems in communal social entities; not subjected to a few persons.
-In any catastrophe, emergency focused organizations are certainly involved (Drabek,2005).
+Calamities are public problems in communal social entities, not subjected to a few persons.
+In any catastrophe, emergency-focused organizations are certainly involved (Drabek,2005).
 These would normally include fire and police departments, hospitals, the local Red Cross chapter, the local emergency management agency, Property/Casualty Insurance Industry Organizations and the public utilities.
-Property loss prevention measures vary significantly, from one community to another, also depending on the crisis.
-The emergency could be individualistic focusing on one property as a result of water flooding or house fire, or it could be bigger than that.
+Property loss prevention measures vary significantly from one community to another, also depending on the crisis.
+The emergency could be individualistic, focusing on one property as a result of water flooding or house fire, or it could be bigger than that.
 When floods, earthquakes or any other natural calamity strikes, there is massive property damage.
-Effective organizational planning and community disaster management must recognize that catastrophes as qualitative unlike minor emergencies (Quarantelli,1993).
-Many of the property damaging tools presently available are a humble match for disruptions caused by natural disasters.
+Effective organizational planning and community disaster management must recognize that catastrophes are qualitative, unlike minor emergencies (Quarantelli,1993).
+Many of the property-damaging tools presently available are a humble match for disruptions caused by natural disasters.
 Insurance companies chiefly operate to cater to property damage caused on a huge scale.

 Property loss prevention standards in the governmental disaster-response system depend on explicit objectives varying from mitigation planning, emergency preparedness, responsive actions, and recovery.
-The formal structure of correspondences, management, and communication also affects emergency management.
-Sometimes due to the failure of federal and local correspondence or proper allocation of resources, the whole burden falls on those who are affected to grow back.
-Also, formal guidelines and procedures like FEMA regulations etc. act as the guiding principles.
-Major cataclysmic events like the Hurricane Katrina caused property loss on a huge scale.
-The affected people, till date, couldn’t fully recover (Waugh,2005).
+The formal structure of correspondence, management, and communication also affects emergency management.
+Sometimes, due to the failure of federal and local correspondence or proper allocation of resources, the whole burden falls on those who are affected to grow back.
+Formal guidelines and procedures like FEMA regulations, etc., also act as guiding principles.
+Major cataclysmic events like Hurricane Katrina caused property loss on a huge scale.
+To date, the affected people haven’t been able to fully recover (Waugh,2005).

-The following five factors are needed, keeping in mind to address Property Risk Management.
+The following five factors are needed to address property risk management.

-When a house is bought, a thorough research should be conducted to get maximum information, about the prevalent risks associated with the property.
+When a house is bought, thorough research should be conducted to get maximum information about the prevalent risks associated with the property.
 It is extremely important to incorporate comprehensive market research and include a property insurance agent (Saunders & Cornett,2003).
-Following questions need to be addressed (Brownlee,2012):
+The following questions need to be addressed (Brownlee,2012):

 • What are the prevalent threats?